Waverider: Caret wing

 Nonweiler's original design used the shock wave generated by the aircraft as a way to control spanwise flow, and thereby increase the amount of air trapped under the wing in the same way as a wing fence.
 While working on these concepts, he noticed that it was possible to shape the wing in such a way that the shock wave generated off its leading edge would form a horizontal sheet under the craft.
 In this case, the airflow would not only be trapped horizontally, spanwise, but vertically as well.
 The only area the air above the shock wave could escape would be out the back of the sheet where the fuselage ended.
 Since the air was trapped between this sheet and the fuselage, a large volume of air would be trapped, much more than the more basic approach he first developed.
 Furthermore, since the shock surface was held at a distance from the craft, shock heating was limited to the leading edges of the wings, lowering the thermal loads on the fuselage.

 In 1962 Nonweiler moved to Glasgow University to become Professor of Aerodynamics and Fluid Mechanics.
 That year his "Delta Wings of Shapes Amenable to Exact Shock-Wave Theory" was published by the Journal of the Royal Aeronautical Society, and earned him that society's Gold Medal.
 A craft generated using this model looks like a delta wing that has been broken down the center and the two sides folded downward.
 From the rear it looks like an upside-down V, or alternately, the "caret", ^, and such designs are known as "caret wings".
 Two to three years later the concept briefly came into the public eye, due to the airliner work at the RAE that led to the prospect of reaching Australia in 90 minutes.
 Newspaper articles led to an appearance on Scottish Television.

 Hawker Siddeley examined the caret wing waverider in the later 1960s as a part of a three-stage lunar rocket design.
-The first stage was built on an expanded Blue Steel, the second a waverider, and the third a nuclear-powered manned stage.
+The first stage was built on an expanded Blue Steel, the second a waverider, and the third a nuclear-powered crewed stage.
 This work was generalized in 1971 to produce a two-staged reusable spacecraft.
 The 121 ft long first stage was designed as a classical waverider, with air-breathing propulsion for return to the launch site.
 The upper stage was designed as a lifting body, and would have carried an 8000-pound (3.6 t) payload to low Earth orbit.